 What Should I Do If I Miss A Dose Of Abilify?

-If you miss a dose of Abilify, take it as soon as you remember unless it is almost time for your next dose.
-Avoid doubling up doses and consult your healthcare provider for guidance to safely manage missed doses and maintain treatment stability.
+If you miss an oral dose of Abilify, take it as soon as you remember unless it is almost time for your next dose.
+If the next dose is close, skip the missed dose and return to your normal schedule.
+Do not take two doses at once, and contact your healthcare provider if you miss multiple doses, feel unwell, or miss an injection appointment.

 - Avoid doubling up;